florianheinemann/passwordless/README.md

 ```

 ### 4. Initialize Passwordless
-`passwordless.init()` will take your TokenStore, which will store the generated tokens.
+`passwordless.init()` will take your TokenStore, which will store the generated tokens as shown below for a MongoStore:
 ```javascript
 // Your MongoDB TokenStore
 var pathToMongoDb = 'mongodb://localhost/passwordless-simple-mail';